crossprogramming/crossprogramming.github.io/_posts/2019-03-17-build-asp-net-core-app-using-azure-pipelines.md

 - Go to __Variables__ tab and click __Link variable groups__ button
 - Choose the appropriate group and click __Link__ button

 Once the variable groups has been linked to your pipeline and declared inside the pipeline YAML file, use its variables like the ordinary ones.
-Azure Pipelines offers a bunch of predefined variables - see them [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml).

 ### Use secrets

 A variable group may contain variables marked as secret (click the lock icon on the right side of the appropriate variable editor found under Pipelines -> Library -> Variable Groups menu).
 These variables may contain sensitive data like passwords, tokens, etc.; they may also be mapped to secrets stored in Azure KeyVault, as documented [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#link-secrets-from-an-azure-key-vault).

-The pipeline presented in this article uses a variable marked as secret for storing the token used for authenticating against the SonarCloud project.
+The pipeline presented in this article uses a variable marked as secret for storing the [token](#use-sonarcloud-token-during-build) used for authenticating against the SonarCloud project.

 ## Build application